Kananaskis Country

 Warning: Rockfall hazard exists on this trail, especially in freeze / thaw weather conditions.
 Be cautious and move quickly through areas with overhead hazard, particularly in the waterfall section of the West Col portion of trail.

-Hiking Hiking 3.6 km one-way Warning
+Hiking Hiking 3.6 km one-way Open

 Yamnuska Scramble Route